atk4/data/README.md

 ![GitHub release](docs/images/import-field.gif)]

-###

-Most ORM today are built by extending Query Builder.
-While this gives a benefit to build "Queries" out of your entity this in a one-way operation.
-Additionally things you CAN build into a query are quite limited.

 ### Introducing Actions

-ORM/Active Record is not designed for relational databases.
-There are too much potential that ORM abstracts.
+There are too much potential that classic ORM implementation abstracts.
 The way how modern ORM get around it by offering ability to generate "Query-in-progress" object off your model which you can tweak.
->>>>>>> develop

 Agile Data significantly expands amount of interactions you can do between Model and Query Builder.
 You can generate update/delete queries, aggregate queries and drop them into Query Builder: